 An active soloist and chamber musician, Kuo has appeared with musicians such as Nobuko Imai, Lynn Harrell, Nai-Yuan Hu, Menahem Pressler, Civitas Ensemble and the Arcas Quartet.
 He soloed with the Milwaukee Symphony Orchestra in 2014.

 Kuo holds an Artist Diploma from The Colburn School, the MM degree from Mannes College, and a BM from National Taiwan Normal University where he also minored in piano performance.
 He has studied with Paul Coletti, Hsin-Yun Huang, and Yizhak Schotten in the United States.
 Kuo is a member of the Viola Faculty at DePaul University.

-The UW Madison Viola Studio, under the tutelage of Professor Sally Chisholm, will join Ms. Imai and Mr. Kuo in selections from Bach, Bartok, Beethoven, Bridge, and Handel.
+The UW Madison Viola Studio, under the tutelage of Sally Chisholm, violist of the Pro Arte Quartet, Professor of Viola, and artist in residence at UW-Madison, will join Ms. Imai and Mr. Kuo in selections from Bach, Bartok, and Handel.

 Free and open to the public.
 No tickets required.